Winter is coming! Make sure not to wait until the last minute to prepare your precious perennials for this colder season.

 Rozanne is a low-maintenance flower.
 You don’t have to move her under cover to guarantee beautiful blooms next season.
 Although you may choose to, and that’s okay.
 Just use these tips to care for her this winter if she remains outdoors.

 However, some of Rozanne’s perennial pals may not be as low-maintenance.
-Read on to find out if you should move your plants under cover for the impending inclement weather.

 What under-cover space do you have?